Here's What You Need To Know

 What to Expect as a Newcomer

-Melbourne regularly ranks as one of the safest cities in the world, and its residents are known for their warmth and laid-back attitude.
+Sydney regularly ranks as one of the safest cities in the world, and its residents are known for their warmth and laid-back attitude.
 It’s common to be on a first-name basis, even in professional settings, and casual conversations with strangers are the norm.

 North or South of the Yarra?